Last updated on March 5th, 2022

 Kristal.AI may not be the best way to invest in the S&P 500 ETF

-Kristal.AI provides an interesting method to invest into the S&P 500 ETF.
-You do not incur any transaction fees or management fees if your total invested amount is less than $50k.
+Kristal.AI provides an interesting method to invest into the S&P 500 ETF with its variety of products.
+Furthermore, you do not incur any transaction fees or management fees if your total invested amount is less than US$10k.

 However, the time lag and lack of fractional shares may make Kristal AI unattractive.

-Kristal AI does keep your assets under your own name in custodian accounts under Saxo Markets and Interactive Brokers.
+Kristal AI does keep your assets under your own name in custodian accounts under Saxo Markets.
 This is a drawback as it prevents you from investing in fractional shares.
 However, you will be given more control of your assets in the unlikely event that Kristal AI closes down.

 There are so many ways for you to invest in the S&P 500.
 It can be really overwhelming at first when you are looking at all the options.
 However, the raw returns of all of these instruments should be the same!

 This is because all of them should have the same allocation since they all track the same index.

 As such, the major things you’ll need to consider are: